IUI with Clomiphene, a First Line Treatment for Infertility

 This information is provided for couples who may just be starting out in fertility treatments and are trying to conceive using IUI with clomiphene.
-CNY Fertility Centers provide infertility services including low cost IVF (In Vitro Fertilization) for couples who are starting or continuing their families in Albany, New York, Rochester New York and Syracuse, NY.
+CNY Fertility Centers provide infertility services including low cost IVF (In Vitro Fertilization) for couples who are starting or continuing their families.
 In addition to our local services we work with patients from across the country and world offering affordable IVF and fertility treatments.

 Unexplained infertility is when a couple can’t conceive although the woman is ovulating, and her fallopian tubes, uterus and partner’s semen results come back normal after testing.
 Some of the women have had endometriosis diagnosed and treated, thus are not truly unexplained, but do fit into this category in terms of an approach for treatment.

 Clomiphene is inexpensive, and acts in women who already ovulate to stimulate production of several eggs during a treatment cycle.
 Clomiphene causes the brain to misinterpret blood estrogen levels.
 This induces the pituitary gland to produce a surge of the follicle stimulating hormone or FSH.
 The result is the production of more than usual numbers of follicles, each with one egg.
 Intrauterine insemination (IUI) places more sperm into the uterus and then the fallopian tubes than could ever reach through intercourse.
 Thus more bullets are shooting at more targets.

 The combined use of clomiphene and IUI has been shown to nearly double the results compared to using clomiphene alone to improve pregnancy likelihood (Guzick, 1998).
 The master student of IUI, Dr Richard Dickey and colleagues in 2002 compiled a large series in New Orleans and reported almost 10% success per cycle.